datacarpentry/r-intro-geospatial/_episodes/07-control-flow.md

 ~~~
 {: .output}

+> ## Tip: Don’t grow your results
+>
-This approach can be useful, but 'growing your results' (building
+> This approach can be useful, but 'growing your results' (building
-the result object incrementally) is computationally inefficient, so avoid
+> the result object incrementally) is computationally inefficient, so avoid
-it when you are iterating through a lot of values.
+> it when you are iterating through a lot of values.

 > ## Tip: While loops
 >